CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 full CHIANTI database and the ChiantiPy package. **CHIANTI and ChiantiPy are not required to use these notebooks.**  We've included the code we used to generate the pre-computed data files as worked examples of using CHIANTI and ChiantiPy.

+## Download, Install, and Updates

+*coming soon, after we test the instructions ourselves*

 ## Use and Attribution

 The notebooks and their contents are original works of the authors and often include data obtained from public archives or from